mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 Select the EHCI configurations to support USB 2.0 HOST.

-Seletc the xHCI configurations to support USB 3.0 HOST.
+Select the xHCI configurations to support USB 3.0 HOST.

 Note: In order to cut the Kernel core, the rk3308_linux_defconfig used for RK3308 doesn't support USB HOST.
 But actually, RK3308 SoC integrates one USB 2.0 Host controller (EHCI&OHCI).
 Select the OHCI/EHCI configurations and the related device class drivers if you want to use USB 2.0 HOST interface on RK3308 Board.